ccicconetti/markovsim/README.md

+This repository contains two independent projects, both related to the numerical simulations of systems modeled as Markov
+processes:

+- serverless (in Python): simulator of a serverless environment
+- markovsim (in C++): generic M/M/c simulator

 # serverless

 A numerical tool to compute the steady-state average delay of clients in a serverless environment, where the servers behave as M/M/1 processes with Processor Sharing policy.

+The network latency between every client and server is constant and can be set by the user.

+The simulator assumes that every client is associated to exactly two servers and it collects a long-term average of the service delay, which is used to decide whether to switch to the secondary server to which it is assigned.
+In order to compare the delay between primary and secondary servers, it is also assumed that the client performs a fraction of its requests towards the secondary server (the fraction being equal for all clients and called Chi in code).

 ## Dependencies